Reading

 Just Read

-Just Read 'a fun, exciting new addition to the day- Just Read is a daily session for Years 3-6, where children have 1 short piece of text all week.
-Children do a range of engaging activities that are based around Echo and Choral reading.
-Just Read is designed to promote a love of reading and give extra confidence to those who finding reading a challenge.
+Just Read sessions are fun and exciting and happen 3 times a week for Years 3-6, where children have 1 short piece of text to read aloud and explore as a class.
+Children do a range of engaging activities that are based around Echo and Choral Reading.
+Just Read is designed to promote a love of reading and give extra confidence to those who find reading a challenge.

 |